-V. The Committee discussed Informal JE 2017-15 concerning whether a Judicial Official may serve on the advisory committee of a community ethnic fund-granting organization.
-A Judicial Official has been asked to participate with an ethnic fund-granting organization, which is a component of a non-law related community organization.
+Issue: May a Judicial Official serve on the advisory committee of a community ethnic fund-granting organization?

+Facts: A Judicial Official has been asked to participate with an ethnic fund-granting organization, which is a component of a non-law related community organization.
 The mission of the fund is to harness the philanthropic potential of a certain ethnic community.
 Money raised in the past has been used to sponsor educational forums and community events, as well as scholarships for high school students and summer reading programs.
 The organization would like the Judicial Official's input on future projects and/or how to best use funds within the community.
 The Judicial Official asks whether it is permissible to serve on the ethnic fund's advisory committee.